 To make it out of I found a very soft, thick, and warm dark brown wool blend.
 It was on clearance at Joann's, and that day the clearance fabric was an additional 50% the already clearanced price!
 So I grabbed two yards of it.

 The pattern didn't call for lining the coat, but I wanted to anyway because I wanted the coat to be plenty warm.
 Now I didn't want to coat to be too bulky, so I decided to use very pretty and soft teal cotton flannel for the lining.

 I couldn't wait to get started!
-But I found the pattern and fabric in November, and at that time I had to make Christmas presents before starting anything for m self, so the project got put on hold, until last week.
-In under a week I got the coat cut out, sewed together, and finished!
+But I found the pattern and fabric in November, and at that time I had to make Christmas presents before starting anything for myself, so the project got put on hold, until last week.
+In under a week I got the coat cut out, sewn together, and finished!